 © 2020 Greater Atlanta Oral Facial Surgery | Dental Implants Sitemap

 When your mouth hurts, it’s hard to focus on anything else, and in a lot of cases, you need to get emergency dental care.
-To help you through these situations, take a look at this brief guide for getting an emergency dentist.
+To help you through these situations, take a look at this brief guide for getting an emergency dentist in Atlanta.

 Dental Emergencies in Atlanta

 If you have a toothache or if you sustain an injury to your mouth, you may need to schedule an appointment with an emergency dentist.
 In other cases, you can stabilize the situation at home and get to the dentist in the next few days.
 If you are experiencing any of the following issues, contact an emergency dentist right away:

 - A knocked out tooth

 When you have a knocked out tooth, you need to get emergency dental care as soon as possible so the dentist can replace the tooth in the socket.
 Similarly, if you have extensive swelling, a fever, or other signs of infection, you need to see an emergency dentist so they can prescribe antibiotics to prevent the infection from spreading.